Time management does have nothing to do with time! But it has a lot of doing with priorities.

 the act or process of planning and exercising conscious control over the amount of time spent on specific activities, especially to increase effectiveness, efficiency or productivity.
 Time management may be aided by a range of skills, tools, and techniques used to manage time when accomplishing specific tasks, projects and goals complying with a due date.
 Initially, time management referred to just business or work activities, but eventually the term broadened to include personal activities as well.
 A time management system is a designed combination of processes, tools, techniques, and methods.
 Usually time management is a necessity in any project development as it determines the project completion time and scope.
 (From Wikipedia: Time management)

-This definition provides a context of reference for defining time management in different situations, something which leads to various discussions.
+This definition provides a context of a reference for defining time management in different situations, something which leads to various discussions.
 For instance, the how the personal time management can fit within business activities and how eventually today, we could achieve a balance between personal and work life.
 But these discussions are, still, a matter of interpretation!

 What Management Have to Do with This?